 In theory, if the score functions are learned accurately, standard reverse diffusion sampling should produce samples from the target conditional distribution.
-In practice, however conditional sampling often fails to exhibit strong class-specific structure~\cite{li2025towards}.
-A common failure mode is that the conditional generations are weakly distinguishable across classes: when starting from the same initial noises, samples generated under different class conditions frequently share similar global layouts while class-discriminative features are attenuated or missing as shown in~\Cref{fig:conceptual figure}(a) and~\Cref{fig:imagenet512 qualitative teaser}.
-This suggests that the learned conditional distributions are insufficiently distinguishable from one another.
-We illustrate this phenomenon conceptually in~\Cref{fig:conceptual figure}, where the learned class-conditional distributions of a trained base model $p_\text{ref}$ exhibit substantially less separation than the ground-truth data distribution $p_{\text{data}}$.
+In practice, however, conditional sampling often fails to exhibit strong class-specific structure~\cite{li2026towards}.
+A common failure mode is that the conditional generations are weakly distinguishable across classes: when starting from the same initial noise, samples generated under different class conditions frequently share similar global layouts, while class-discriminative features are attenuated or missing, as shown in~\Cref{fig:conceptual figure}(a) and~\Cref{fig:imagenet512 qualitative teaser}.
+This behavior suggests that the learned conditional distributions are insufficiently distinguishable from one another. \Cref{fig:conceptual figure} illustrates this phenomenon conceptually, where the learned class-conditional distributions of a trained base model $p_\text{ref}$ exhibit substantially less separation than the ground-truth data distribution $p_{\text{data}}$.